-Included above are individual loans purchased by the Company representing the fully guaranteed portion of loans originated through the Small Business Administration (SBA), U.S. Department of Agriculture and Farm Services Agency originated by the Company.
+Included above are individual loans purchased by the Company representing the fully guaranteed portion of loans originated through the Small Business Administration (SBA), U.S. Department of Agriculture and Farm Services Agency as well as Paycheck Protection Program (PPP) loans (in 2021) originated by the Company.
 Such loans are irrevocably guaranteed by the full faith and credit of the U.S. government as to principal and accrued interest.
 No allowance has been provided for these loans based on the guarantee.
 The table below details these loans by loan type at December 31: